onyeani/review_app/README.txt

 5. Point your browser to port localhost:8090
 6. Give your review of my app.
 7. I added this on the remote repo.
-Yet another line added remotely.
+8. Yet another line added remotely.
+9. Then I added this on the local machine.